 Recommended by: Karen, Marvellous Middle England

 Cannock Chase, located between Stafford and Cannock, is the UK’s smallest mainland Area of Outstanding Natural Beauty.
 This makes it the perfect “off the beaten path” outdoor space to explore, as the crowds flock to its famous neighbours.
-Don’t let its title fool you, Cannock Chase is home to miles of hiking, biking and running trails, there always seems to be somewhere new to explore.
+Don’t let this title fool you; Cannock Chase is home to miles of hiking, biking and running trails.
+There always seems to be somewhere new to explore.

 Thrill-seekers must try the Go Ape high ropes adventure located at Birches Valley Forest Centre, while history fans will love a hike around the many war memorials.